RLOpenCatalyst/rg-doc/source/Features.rst

 3. Terminate action : You can terminate the product through “Terminate” action.

-4. SSH/RDP action : You can connect to the instance in a new window through "SSH" action.
+4. SSH/RDP action : You can connect to the instance in a new tab through "SSH" action.

 Fill the following details